mbilalamjad/alz-starter/README.md

 ## Identity Resources Deployment  Phase 4
 ### Step 5.
 Update the following variable to true and udpdate settings.identity.tf after which run the following commands
 terraform plan
 terraform apply
-for more details see [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BExamples%5D-Deploy-Identity-Resources-With-Custom-Settings)
+For more details see [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BExamples%5D-Deploy-Identity-Resources-With-Custom-Settings)